cloudant-labs/graphdb-slate/source/includes/api/_database.md

 `startkey` | Return records starting with the specified key | yes | string |

 ### Get Changes

+> Example request to get list of changes made to documents in a database:

 ```http
 GET /$DATABASE/_changes HTTP/1.1